Patent No. EP1887595 - Interactive Textiles - 2000

 Patent No. GB2104522 Temozolomide - 1981

-Cancer Research UK scientists discovered and carried out the first clinical trials of blockbuster brain tumour drug temozolomide.
-Used worldwide to treat people with the most common type of brain tumour, like most cancer drugs it works by stopping cancer cells from dividing thus effectively killing them.
+Cancer Research UK scientists discovered and carried out the first clinical trials of blockbuster brain tumor drug temozolomide.
+Used worldwide to treat people with the most common type of brain tumor, like most cancer drugs it works by stopping cancer cells from dividing thus effectively killing them.